Size8 inches (20 cm) tall and 10 inches (25 cm) in diameter

 - Sea anemones are primitive animals.
 Several thousand species live in the sea at various depths and temperatures.
 They are most abundant in tropical coastal waters.
 They may be solidly colored, striped or patterned.

-- The base of an anemone ranges in size from one-half inch to 36 inches depending on species.
+- The base of an anemone ranges in size from 0.5-36 inches (1.3-91 cm) depending on the species.
 Most attach to rocky surfaces, although there are several species of burrowing anemones.